Coronavirus in questions and answersArticle

 - I recently met with someone who was COVID-19 positive or I am with such a person in the same household, or I have symptoms of a respiratory illness (cough, rhinitis, high temperature).
 I have been tested and the result is positive.
 What should I do?

 You have COVID-19.
 Stay at home and avoid contact with people so that you do not spread COVID-19 further.
 Wait until you are contacted by telephone by an employee of the public health office (the date and time for contacting the public health authority depends on the current operational situation of the relevant public health authority), who will carry out an epidemiological investigation with you, or provide the information (questions about your contacts, etc.) online on the website of the public health office.
 You will then be informed of the next step to be taken.
 People with whom you have been in close contact in recent days and who the epidemiologist considers to be at risk will also be contacted by an employee of the public health office and they will also be required to have a sample taken.
 You will remain in isolation for a period determined by your general practitioner or by the public health office.
 Isolation is terminated if you no longer have any symptoms of the disease.
-The minimum period of isolation is ten days from the date of collection of a positive sample.
-It is not necessary to take another sample after you have recovered.

 - I recently met with someone who was COVID-19 positive or I am with such a person in the same household, or I have symptoms of a respiratory illness (cough, rhinitis, high temperature).
 I have been tested and the result is negative.
 What should I do?

 Unless you are vaccinated and your doctor or hygiene determines otherwise, you will not remain in quarantine.
 It is necessary to follow all precautions (FFP2 respirator, spacing) and monitor your health.
 If you have any health problems (cough, runny nose, fever), contact your GP.